Stratford, London: 20th century

 Stratford, like many areas of London, particularly in the East End, suffered significant de-industrialisation in the 20th century.
 This was compounded by the closing of the London Docks in the 1960s.
 Around this time, the Stratford Shopping Centre was built, beginning efforts to guide the area through the process of transformation from a working-class industrial and transport hub to a retail and leisure destination for the contemporary age.
 These efforts continued with the Olympic bid for Stratford, and the ongoing urban regeneration work going on there.

-Following reform of local government in London in 1965, the parish and borough of West Ham was abolished, becoming part of the London borough of Newham, and Startford moved from the county of Essex to the newly formed Greater London administrative area and ceremonial county.
+Administration and scope

 Geography

 Stratford began as a hamlet in the northwest part of the ancient parish of West Ham, as the area urbanised it expanded, increased in population and merged with neighbouring districts.

 Except as a ward, Stratford has never been a unit of administration and so, like many London districts, lacks formally defined boundaries.
 As described however, Stratford occupies the north-west part of West Ham and so takes the northwest boundaries of that area; boundaries which have subsequently become the northwest boundary of the modern London Borough of Newham.

 In this way the River Lea and the complex network of the Bow Back Rivers mark the western limits of the area, which also extends north as far as the boundary of the London Borough of Waltham Forest.